From 31/08/2021 to 10/01/2023

 Day 13 - Izamal Today, travel to Izamal by local bus (approximately 2 hours), which is known as the City of Yellow, because of the yellow ochre and white hues painted on many of the buildings, as the local’s way to preserve its light and project it to the future.
 Enjoy a leader-led city tour with a visit the San Antonio de Padua Convent – an imposing colonial structure at the centre of town adorned in the city’s distinct colour.
 Enjoy some time to continue exploring the city at your own pace and be sure to get another Mexican fix at a local restaurant tonight.

 Day 14 - Playa del Carmen Take a public bus to the resort hub of Playa del Carmen (approximately 2.5 hours).
 Blessed with azure waters, powdery beaches and a European feel, Playa del Carmen is relatively close to Cancun but with less of a young party atmosphere.
 Here you can spend your time snorkelling among the mangroves or in underground caverns, tanning, or strolling along the white sands of the playa (beach).
 Your group leader will provide an orientation walk to the city, with a visit to a Mexican ice-cream store for an included tasting (of course).
-You’ll lean more about the flavours and the traditional methods of how it is made.
+You’ll lean more about the fruits, flavours and the traditional combinations.
 With a free afternoon at your leisure, why not pull up a towel and bask in this tropical paradise?
 It is also possible to take a ferry from here across to Cozumel, an island famous for its reef.
 In the evening, feast on seafood, kick back with your group and watch the waves with a margarita in hand.

 Day 15 - Playa del Carmen With no activities and no accommodation planned for the day, you are welcome to check-out at any time.
 Today is a perfect day to travel south on a half-day tour to the Tulum archaeological site, quite unique because of its placement on the side of a cliff overlooking the turquoise waters of the Caribbean Sea.
 If you wish to spend more time in Playa del Carmen, we'll be happy to book additional accommodation for you (subject to availability).